Chart Color Schemes

 Population

-The population of the Broadwater (WA) statistical area (Lv2), as estimated by AreaSearch, is around 4,558 as of November 2025.
-This reflects an increase of 289 people since the 2021 Census, which reported a population of 4,269.
-The change was inferred from AreaSearch's estimation of the resident population at 4,477 following examination of the latest ERP data release by the ABS in June 2024, and an additional 43 validated new addresses since the Census date.
-This level of population equates to a density ratio of 748 persons per square kilometer.
+As of February 2026, the estimated population of the suburb of Broadwater (WA) is around 4,573.
+This reflects an increase of 304 people since the 2021 Census, which reported a population of 4,269 people.
+The increase was inferred from AreaSearch's estimate of the resident population at 4,477 following examination of the latest ERP data release by the ABS in June 2024 and an additional 45 validated new addresses since the Census date.
+This level of population equates to a density ratio of 750 persons per square kilometer.
 Over the past decade, Broadwater has demonstrated resilient growth patterns with a compound annual growth rate of 2.4%, outpacing the SA4 region.
-Population growth was primarily driven by interstate migration, contributing approximately 83.0% of overall population gains during recent periods.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 83.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Moving forward with demographic trends, an above median population growth of locations outside capital cities is projected for Broadwater (WA) (SA2), with an expected increase of 610 persons to 2041, reflecting a total increase of 15.7% over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, an above median population growth of locations outside capital cities is projected.
+The suburb of Broadwater is expected to increase by 612 persons to 2041, reflecting a total increase of 15.5% over the 17 years.

 Frequently Asked Questions - Population